ananay-nag/ananay-nag/README.md

 ### 💼 Things that I'm currently working on:

+- Learning New Technologies :computer:
-- Learning Front-End Web:computer: Development.
+- Learning and sesigning AWS and multi-cloud-based applications.
-- Working on middleware drive app that shows all files, store in mongodb.
+- Working on a middleware drive app that shows all files, stored in S3 and mongoDB
-- Learning some CI integration with travis-ci.
+- Learning some CI integration with Travis-ci.

 ### Languages and Tools: <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">